Students entering the Tache Arts building at the University of Manitoba Fort Garry campus.

 Application deadlines

-Applications are reviewed on a committee basis.
-Application decisions are typically made in early to mid-February.
+Applications are reviewed after the final submission date on a committee basis.
+Application decisions are typically made in mid-February to early March.

 Application opens September 1.